Brig–Zermatt railway line: Liveries

 The steam locomotives were originally painted black.
 Since the end of the 1980s, the museum locomotive HG 2/3 No. 7 has carried a green-black colour scheme.
 Passenger cars, electric locomotives and railcars were painted at first in one colour, a dark tone of red that gradually lightened over time.
 From 1982 onwards there was, additionally, a small silver stripe running the length of these vehicles below the window line.

 In the Jubilee year 1991, the company bestowed upon itself a new logo that was gradually affixed, to the coaches within about five years, but to the HGe 4/4" only in 1999/2000.
 After the transition to the Matterhorn Gotthard Bahn, the side walls of the passenger cars and passenger railcars were covered with white.
 The locomotives and baggage railcars have since been painted a uniform red colour.
 During repaints of vehicles, the same colour scheme has been used, apart from the slightly lighter MGB red.

 There is no uniform colour scheme for the goods wagons.
 Wooden parts of vehicles are usually painted dark brown, while components made of stainless light alloys usually remain unpainted.
 Tank wagons receive a dark green paint job on the tanks.
 The smooth sidewalls of modern boxcars are often used for advertising slogans.

 List of locomotives

+Future

+Pending approval, construction of the Mattertal Tunnel will start in 2028 and complete in 2035.
+It bypasses the section of the line between Täsch and Zermatt, protecting it from winter weather.
+It will also reduce travel times by avoiding the need to use a rack during this section.